Our Team

 Undergraduate students

-Ashlin Riggs (2021-pres)
+Ashlin Riggs (2021-2023)

 Sammantha Caywood (2022-pres)

-Erin Thomas (2022-pres)
+Erin Thomas (2022-2023)

-Hussein Basrai (2022-pres)
+Hussein Basrai (2022-2024)

-Haley Lankerd (2022-pres)
+Haley Lankerd (2022-2023)

-Lauren Squire (2022-pres)
+Lauren Squire (2022-2023)

 Past members

-Jesús Ordoño, Visiting Scientist (2018-2019)
+Jesús Ordoño, visiting scientist (2018-2019)

 Kristen Ball, lab manager (2018-2020)

-Manigandan Venkatesan, postdoc researcher (2022)
+Manigandan Venkatesan, PhD, postdoctoral researcher (2022)

 Yonatan Lewis-Israeli, graduate student (2018-2022)